Are bleeding gums normal? The short answer is no, bleeding gums are not generally normal.

-Should I brush or floss my gums if they bleed?
+Should I brush or floss if my gums bleed?

 Yes, you should continue brushing and flossing gently – even if your gums bleed.

-Earlier we discussed how delicate the gums are and any agitation out of the ordinary can lead to recession.
-Agitation is not not the only cause of recession.
-Not flossing keeps plaque and bacteria that cannot be removed with a toothbrush on the teeth longer, irritating the gums.
+Not flossing keeps plaque and bacteria that cannot be removed with a toothbrush on your teeth longer, irritating your gums.

 Am I flossing correctly?

 If you’re questioning your flossing techniques, you’re not alone.
 If you’re not questioning it, you should be.
 Flossing correctly isn’t quite as easy as it should be, but the beauty is practice makes perfect.
 It’s honestly pretty easy to work into your routine.
 Once you master the skill,

 Flossing is not as easy as I wish it could be, but with some time and effort, it can be worked into an evening routine.
 Practice makes perfect.
 Depending on your dexterity and the the number of teeth you’re wanting to keep (let’s assume all of them), flossing really only adds a few minutes of extra effort.

 Your objective: Remove any plaque or food particles trapped between your teeth and below the gumline.